Pinned distances of planar sets with low dimension: Introduction

-In this paper, we establish stronger bounds on the dimension of pinned distance sets, for certain ranges of $d$.
-Our main theorem is the following. \begin{thm} Suppose $E\subseteq\R^2$ is analytic set, $d:= \dim_H(E) \leq 1$ and $D:= \dim_P(E)$.
+However, the techniques in both \cite{Liu20} and \cite{FieStu23} rely crucially on the assumption that $\dim_H(E) > 1$.
+In this paper, we establish improved bounds on the dimension of the pinned distance sets in the absence of this assumption.
+Let $\dim_P(E)$ denote the packing dimension of $E$ (another notion of fractal dimension that is dual to Hausdorff dimension and always satisfies $\dim_P(E)\geq \dim_H(E)$).
+Our main theorem is the following: \begin{thm} Suppose $E\subseteq\R^2$ is analytic, $d:= \dim_H(E) \leq 1,$ and $D:= \dim_P(E)$.
 Then,

 where $\alpha = \min\{1 + d, D\}$. \end{thm} Note that the bound improves as $E$ becomes more regular, i.e., as the packing dimension of $E$ approaches its Hausdorff dimension.
-An important special case (when $D = 2$) is captured by the following corollary. \begin{cor} Suppose $E\subseteq\R^2$ is analytic set and $d:= \dim_H(E) \leq 1$.
+Hence, setting $D=2$ gives the following corollary. \begin{cor} Suppose $E\subseteq\R^2$ is analytic and $d:= \dim_H(E) \leq 1$.
 Then,

-\end{cor} The proof of this theorem uses effective methods, and follows the general framework of the authors previous paper \cite{FieStu23}.
-The assumption that $\dim_H(E) < 1$ necessitates important changes to previous work.